-When you start a blog using this exclusive page here, you’ll save big and get 60% off web hosting and pay as low as $2.95 USD a month for 36-months (all paid once and upfront).
+When you start a blog using this exclusive page here, you’ll save big and get 60% off web hosting and pay as low as $2.95 USD a month for 12-months (all paid once and upfront, which is less than $36).
 Plus, you’ll get a FREE domain name ($15 value) when you use this page to start your blog and go for at least the 12-month plan.
 I encourage you to take advantage of this low pricing because I don’t know when their prices will go up.

 This is seriously one of the most affordable ways to make money today, and I’m SO glad I started my blog with Bluehost when I was a beginner!
 This is the web hosting I recommend to all my friends and readers.
 In fact, they are all happy that they started their blogs with Bluehost too!

 I also offer my exclusive FREE 7-day email course to teach total beginners like you how to start your blog from scratch.
 I show you the EXACT steps I took to start a blog all the way to building traffic and earning a full-time income with NO tech and NO writing experience.
 My e-mail course has helped thousands of people start a profitable blog and I would love to help you too.
 Sign up below to learn how!

 How To Start a Blog and Make Money as a Beginner